 Please note that students will be able to find previous versions of this text available for sale.
-The 5th Canadian Edition is brand new this year and will be used for examination purposes.
+The 5th Canadian Edition will be used for examination purposes.
 I am not able to comment on the substantive differences between the 5th Canadian Edition and prior versions.
-It is
+It is recommended that students use the 5th Canadian Edition.
+I am not responsible for any difficulties you may encounter on the exams should you choose to use an older version.